 Capital assets.
-The City's investment in capital assets for governmental and business-type activities as of September 30, 2013, amounted to \$53,985,174 (net of accumulated depreciation).
+The City's investment in capital assets for governmental and business-type activities as of September 30, 2014, amounted to \$59,253,476 (net of accumulated depreciation).
 This investment in capital assets includes land, and other capital assets such as buildings, improvements and equipment.
+The total increase in capital assets for the current fiscal year was approximately 9.76% and was due to completion of several building projects which were part of the City's Capital Improvement Plan.